qt-ami3/pipewireFix-arch6.18.5/README.md

+only works if restarting pipewire is a temp fix for ur system.

 ## WARNING

 this program is unoptimized and used system() to execute system command from the program, verify code yourelf before using.